 Intermittent fasting is a popular way to shed some pounds.
 It’s a great way to pursue a healthy lifestyle even when losing weight might not be the ultimate goal.
 However, intermittent fasting can get slightly daunting, especially if you’re new to the course of fitness.
 Here’s how: eating over strictly controlled periods can make you super-hungry.
 Subsequently, hunger evolves into stress and affects everything that you do throughout your day, especially if you’re a parent, employed, or in the worst-case scenario, both.
+Moreover, the bigger question which looms is: can you chew gum while fasting?

 People chew gum for a thousand reasons.
 Some of them may include stress relief, morning breath, dry mouth, teeth protection, etc. Surveys depict that nearly 48% of Americans used chewing gum in the year 2020.
 So why wouldn’t anyone use gum?
 It saves you from a variety of situations.
 Are you feeling anxious?
 Pop open a chewing gum.
 Are they having trouble concentrating at work?
 Chew some gum.
 Have they encountered a colleague with bad breath?
 Offer chewing gum.
 Piece of advice: Never refuse a mint-flavored chewing gum when someone offers.
 It’s for the greater good.